-A siblingship test is useful for determining if individuals are full brothers/sisters, half brothers/sisters or unrelated.
-Whenever the mother(s) is/are known, it is strongly recommended that they be included in the test.
-Including the mother(s) in the test can increase the combined likelihood ratio ten-fold, where you might see a probability of 98% instead of only 83%.
+DNA siblingship testing determines if individuals are full brothers/sisters, half brothers/sisters or have unrelated Family DNA.
+Whenever the mother(s) is/are known, it is strongly recommended that they are included in the test.
+Including the mother(s) in the test increases the combined likelihood ratio ten-fold.
+As a result, you might see a probability of 98% instead of only 83%.

 If two children are unsure if they have the same mother and the same father and it’s possible they share neither, they would need to be tested as full siblings vs. unrelated.

-A twin zygosity test can determine whether two siblings are identical or fraternal twins.
-Testing of the parents is not necessary.
+A twin zygosity test is DNA Siblingship testing that can determine whether two siblings are identical or fraternal twins.
+Also, testing of the parents is not necessary.